 Calculations for Temporary Child Support

 There are a number of factors that contribute to how a temporary child support order is calculated.
-As previously stated, the court is concerned with doing what is in the best interest of the children.
+As previously stated, the court is concerned with doing what is in the interest of the children.
 Calculations will always be focused on how the amount will benefit the children, not the parent.

 When making this determination, the court may consider: